-Sigma 14-24mm f/2.8: Again, a bit too slow to buy as just a night lens, but a perhaps the best option for landscape photographers who want a workhorse lens for both day and nighttime imagery in one.
+Sigma 14-24mm f/2.8: Again, a bit too slow to buy as just a night lens, but is perhaps the best option for landscape photographers who want a workhorse lens for both day and nighttime imagery in one.
 As it is significantly less expensive than the name-brand 16-35mm lenses mentioned above, it is worth considering if you are only looking to invest in one piece of glass to do it all.

 ⛈ Environmental Factors when Photographing Aurora

 During my visit to Iceland, which was a dream destination of mine and my first aurora-chasing voyage, I just assumed the key to photographing aurora was getting lucky and being ready… well, that was HALF right.

 Of course, you’re going to want to be in one of the best places to see the northern lights, but you’ll also need to be ready, lucky and proactive!